-- $a\;$ Mathematics Credits must include 1 Credit of algebra II or the equivalent of algebra II - b Including Physical Science and Biology - c Including American Government and U.S. History - d All high school students, who have participated in interscholastic athletics, marching band, or cheerleading at an accredited high school for at least two full seasons, will not be required to complete the .5 Credit physical education requirement.
+- a Mathematics Credits must include 1 Credit of algebra II or the equivalent of algebra II - b Including Physical Science and Biology - c Including American Government and U.S. History - d All high school students, who have participated in interscholastic athletics, marching band, or cheerleading at an accredited high school for at least two full seasons, will not be required to complete the .5 Credit physical education requirement.
 However, the student is required to complete .5 Credits in another course.
 In order to fulfill this requirement, the student must complete 2 seasons of interscholastic athletics, marching band, or cheerleading OR 2 semesters of Physical Education credit.
 It cannot be one season and one semester of Physical Education. - e Electives must include one or any combination of foreign language, fine arts, business, career-technical education, family and consumer sciences, technology, agricultural education or English language arts, mathematics, science or social studies courses not otherwise required.
 In addition, all students must complete at least two semesters of fine arts taken any time in grades 7-12. - f Starting with the class of 2026, Ohio law requires all students to earn 0.5 credit of financial literacy.
-This course will be offered in the 2024-2025 school year for the class of 2026 to take as juniors.